nunit/docs/docs/articles/vs-test-adapter/Adapter-Release-Notes.md

 * [609](https://github.com/nunit/nunit3-vs-adapter/issues/609) Request to change working directory from Windows/System32 to another directory and [303](https://github.com/nunit/nunit3-vs-adapter/issues/303) Directory.GetCurrentDirectory is C:\WINDOWS\system32 for NUnit3TestAdapter.
-If your currentdirectory points to either Windows directory or the Program Files folders, it will be redirected to your temp folder.
+If your current directory points to either Windows directory or the Program Files folders, it will be redirected to your temp folder.
 * [621](https://github.com/nunit/nunit3-vs-adapter/issues/621) TestContext.Progress output.
 It will only go to the console, not the test output.
 * [222](https://github.com/nunit/nunit3-vs-adapter/issues/222) NUnit3TestAdapter errors when running xUnit tests.
 Thanks to [nvborisenko](https://github.com/nvborisenko) for the [Pull Request](https://github.com/nunit/nunit3-vs-adapter/pull/624)